shinedwardc/WebSystemsDevelopment-2021/lab5/README.md

 ----------
 - I slightly changed light/dark mode so that dark mode changed the text to white so that it is more visually appealing.
 - I changed the functions so that the hexagons when pressed will change color instead of changing size.
 - I added the highest score section.
-The number does not change until a historical new high score is reached, and the high score will be saved and carried on to the future.
-This was implemented using localStorage in order to store data with no expiration date, and to ensure that when the browser is closed the data will not be deleted.
+The number does not change until a new high score is reached within the week, and the high score will be saved and carried on for the remainder of the week.
+This was implemented using localStorage in order to store data even when the browser is closed the data will not be deleted.
+The high score will be resetted every week, I implemented Date.now() for this.

 Comments & Reflection
 --------------
+Over the week I managed to first find a list of  what optimizations were appropriate for this website.
+I chose some of the optimizations above, starting with the basics such as implementing external CSS and Javascript files, to the code functionalities because a lot looked tedious or unnecessary.
+I struggled in making the changed Javascript work because the function methods are a lot different in terms of display.
+I also had trouble in enabling Gzip compression, because I could not understand what the httpd.conf file was, and I had a hard time trying to found resources that told the location of the file.
+Managing to access the right width for the alphabet I wanted from the sprite was hard to implement in the beginning as well, but I managed to subtract the wanted alphabet's ascii number by 97, to get the index of the right alphabet.
+The sprite was in alphabetical order for this reason of convenience.